cnumr/best-practices/chapters/BP_027_en.md

 ### Description

-In addition to the service provided for the Internet user, print CSS style sheets reduce the number of printed pages, indirectly reducing websites' ecological footprints.
-Designed as lean as possible, websites pages should display ink-saving font typefaces (Century Gothic, for example).
-Also remember to hide headers, footers, menus, sidebars, and remove all images except those in content.
+In addition to the service provided to the Internet user, print CSS stylesheets reduce the number of printed pages, indirectly reducing the website's ecological footprint.
+The design should be as lean as possible, with ink-saving font typefaces (Century Gothic, for example).
+Also remember to hide headers, footers, menus, sidebars, images that are no actual content.
 Etc.

 ### Example

-This CSS print contributes in "cleaning" the displayed pages in order to provide a refined impression:
+This print CSS "cleans" the displayed pages in order to provide a refined print design:
 ```css
 bodysuit {
 background-color:#ﬀf; font-family :Serif; font-size:15pt;